Tod Browning

 Tod Browning (born Charles Albert Browning Jr.; July 12, 1880 – October 6, 1962) was an American film director, film actor, screenwriter, vaudeville performer, and carnival sideshow and circus entertainer.
 He directed a number of films of various genres between 1915 (Note: Film historian Vivian Sobchack stated several one or two reel films are attributed to Browning from as early as 1914) and 1939, but was primarily known for horror films.
-Browning was often cited in the trade press as "the Edgar Allan Poe of cinema."
+Some film writers have referred to Browning as "the Edgar Allan Poe of cinema."

 Browning's career spanned the silent and sound film eras.
 He is known as the director of Dracula (1931), Freaks (1932), and his silent film collaborations with Lon Chaney and Priscilla Dean.